Sammamus/Portfolio/README.md

 # Portfolio
-A showcase of my private work
+A showcase of my private work and tinkering.